ogc1231/sound-burger/README.md

 - **Reviews Page Logged In**

-    - User will see option to add a review or edit/delete a review if they have already posted a review.
+    - User will see option to add a review or edit/delete a review only if they have already posted a review.

 ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/screenshots/review-page-loggedin.png)